 2. In another bowl whisk until well-blended: apple cider and pumpkin puree.

-3. Add to apple cider mixture: egg yolks, vanilla, and canola oil (or melted butter) and whisk until well blended.
+3. Add to apple cider mixture: egg yolks, vanilla, and coconut oil (or melted butter) and whisk until well blended.
 Set aside and let sit for fifteen minutes.

 4. In separate bowl: add egg whites and then using hand mixer, beat whites until soft peaks form.
 After batter has been sitting, gently fold in whites until just incorporated.